fortrabbit/help/docs/continuous-integration.md

 # 2. Go to into that folder
 $ cd your-repo-name

-# 3. rename master branch to test branch, if you haven't already
+# 3. rename main branch to test branch, if you haven't already
-$ git branch -m master test
+$ git branch -m main test

 # 4. create stage and prod branch, if you haven't already
 $ git branch stage